WEC-Sim/WEC-Sim/source/bemio.rst

 BEMIO Tutorials
 ~~~~~~~~~~~~~~~~

-The BEMIO tutorials are included in the `BEMIO tutorial folder <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials/BEMIO>`_ in the WEC-Sim source code.
-For more inforation, refer to the `BEMIO webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-1-bemio-mcr>`_.
+The BEMIO tutorials are included in the ``$Source/tutorials/BEMIO`` directory in the WEC-Sim source code.
+For more inforation, refer to the `BEMIO webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-1-bemio-and-mcr>`_.

 Writing Your Own h5 File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The most common way of creating an h5 file is using BEMIO to post-process the outputs of a BEM code.
+The most common way of creating a ``*.h5`` file is using BEMIO to post-process the outputs of a BEM code.
 This requires a single BEM solution that contains all hydrodynamic bodies and accounts for body interactions.
 Some cases in which you might want to create your own h5 file are: